llee4/soundroid/ideas.md

 * Scrubbing backwards and forwards through song
 * Control the volumes of different frequencies (ex. bump the bass)
 * Create pre-made Equalizer settings and allow for creation of custom ones
+* Ability to layer/rearrange tracks
+* Ability to trim/re-record sections of an audio file